 The second amendment to the lease for the Daytona's All Sports Café ("Daytona's) located in Des Moines, IA expired on May 31, 2011.
-In April of 2011, Management and Daytona's signed a letter of intent ("LOI") which agreed to a three year lease amendment and extension which was to begin on June 1, 2011 and expire on May 31, 2014.
+In April of 2011, management and Daytona's signed a letter of intent ("LOI") which agreed to a third amendment for an additional three year lease which began on June 1, 2011 and expires on May 31, 2014.
 The third amendment to the lease was executed in early May of 2011 and provides for an annual base rent of \$72,000, rent abatement for June for each of the three years, and a continued potential \$600 rent credit per month for both timely payment and sales reporting.
 In addition, Daytona's is to pay as percentage rent 8% of its annual sales over \$850,000.
-During 2010, Daytona's reported sales to the Partnership of approximately \$820,000 (percentage rents were to be charged at six percent over a sales breakpoint of \$900,000).
-A leasing commission of approximately \$5,000 was paid in May of 2011 to a General Partner affiliate upon the execution of the third lease amendment and extension.

-Beginning in December of 2005, Management requested that Daytona's escrow its future property tax liabilities with the Partnership on a monthly basis.
-As of December 31, 2012, Daytona's was current on its monthly rent and property tax escrow obligations.
-The escrow payments held by the Partnership totaled approximately \$25,000 and were included in property tax payable in the Partnership's condensed balance sheets.
+Beginning in December of 2005, management requested that Daytona's escrow its future property tax liabilities with the Partnership on a monthly basis.
+As of December 31, 2013, Daytona's was current on its monthly rent and property tax escrow obligations.
+The escrow payments held by the Partnership totaled \$24,307 and were included in property tax payable in the Partnership's condensed balance sheets.
+As of the date of this filing, Daytona's has only paid rent for the month of January in 2014.
+Management does not expect to renew the lease when it expires, and has begun prospecting for a replacement tenant.